UBC-MDS/DSCI-532-wine-data/README.md

 # DSCI-532-wine-data
-Shiny app for interactive analysis of real estate data from Zillow.
+Shiny app to recommend wine based on preferences.